jim-y/wapidi/README.md

 The former is available for a long time in typescript, and other dependency injection implementations rely on them.

 The latter implementation was "recently" (March 16th, 2023) added in Typescript 5.0 and it doesn't rely on `reflect-metadata` and it implements [tc39/proposal-decorators](https://github.com/tc39/proposal-decorators).
+We are using this implementation in this project.

 There are certain limitations though.
-Maybe the most important which you should be aware of, is that the stage: 3 proposal doesn't add support for class constructor parameter decorators.
-This means, that in this package we do field injections, or even more precisely auto-accessor field injections:
+The tc39 decorators proposal doesn't add support for constructor parameter decorators.
+This means, that in this package we use auto-accessor field injections.

 ```ts
 /// Instead of